Participating in research

 Clinical trials

-If you are interested in taking part in any of the studies or if you would like more information you can contact me and I will put you in touch with Mr Paulo De Sousa our research nurse.
+If you are interested in taking part in a trial or if you would like more information you can contact me and I will put you in touch with Mr Paulo De Sousa our research nurse.